-Please note that if the identification of the depositor along current AML rules is missing then the deposit is not covered by deposit insurance.
+Please note that if the identification of the depositor along AML rules is missing then the deposit is not covered by deposit insurance.
 Besides, after the final bank closure event, there is no possibility for identification along AML rules.

-It is your interest and obligation as a depositor to report any change in your data, especially a change in your residential address, to your bank.
+It is your interest and obligation as a depositor to report any change in your data to your bank.
 If you fail to report changes, you still remain entitled to compensation; however, you may receive your money later due to more difficult data processing and verification.